RigelSixSix/flagManager/README.md

 flagManager

-A lightweight, efficient, and versatile C++ template library for managing up to 32 boolean states (flags) in a single integer, perfect for embedded systems and Arduino projects.
+A lightweight, efficient, and versatile C++ template library for managing up to 32 boolean states (flags) in a single integer.

 flagManager is designed to help developers write clean, fast, and memory-efficient non-blocking code.
 It is an ideal tool for coordinating tasks, managing complex state machines, handling interrupts safely, and creating compact data packets for MCU-to-MCU communication.